slippyex/data-guardian/README.md

 ## 🛡️ Immutability

-By default, `data-guardian-masker` preserves the immutability of your data, meaning your original input remains untouched.
+By default, `data-guardian` preserves the immutability of your data, meaning your original input remains untouched.
 However, if you prefer to alter the original data, you can do so by setting the immutability option to `false`.

 ```javascript
 const user = { password: 'SuperSecretPassword!' };